Manpages - autodie.3perl

 - The command returns a non-zero exit value (but see below).

-On success, the autodying form of system
+On success, the autodying form of system returns the exit value

-rather than the contents of $?
+rather than the contents of $?.

 Additional allowable exit values can be supplied as an optional first

-argument to autodying system
+argument to autodying system:

 system( [ 0, 1, 2 ], $cmd, @args); # 0,1,2 are good exit values

-uses the IPC::System::Simple module to change system
+autodie uses the IPC::System::Simple module to change system.
+See

 its documentation for further information.

-causes the exotic forms
+Applying autodie to system or exec causes the exotic forms

-system { $cmd } @args = or =exec { $cmd } @args
+system { $cmd } @args = or =exec { $cmd } @args to be considered a

 syntax error until the end of the lexical scope.
 If you really need to

-use the exotic form, you can call CORE::system
+use the exotic form, you can call CORE::system or CORE::exec

-instead, or use no autodie qw(system exec)
+instead, or use no autodie qw(system exec) before calling the exotic

 form.